Managing the levers of value

-Can you continue to orchestrate orthodox functions like strategy, sales, marketing, customer service and operations to deliver differential advantage and customer value, or is a fundamentally better approach required?
-Progressive leaders are now industrialising sources of differential advantage by unifying critical disciplines to drive growth, improved customer and commercial outcomes.
+How are strategic disciplines unified to drive customer and commercial value?
+Can you maximise customer value through functional silos like strategy, sales, marketing and customer support or is a fundamentally better approach required?
+Progressive leaders know that silos have a value from time to time but they are now looking for new ways to configure and industrialise sources of differential advantage by unifying critical disciplines that drive growth and improve customer and commercial outcomes.

 4 perspectives on growth

 Sustainable revenue, margin and cash flow are all critical to long-term growth and the ability to optimise operating costs is ever-present.
 But exactly how do existing silo'd customer and market facing functions contribute to such growth?

 Clearly, they should and in many cases do, but it's often not systematic and more than likely any contribution is variable and unpredictable.
 Evidence would suggest that some of this results from poor organisation, competing incentives and a lack of streamlined cross-functional process and team-work.
 Market economics, changing customer preference, political and social circumstance obviously play a part, but there are new ways to systematically improve growth prospects and engineer improvements in specific customer and market facing capabilities and operations.

 What specific levers, processes or disciplines drive economic value for customers?

 Many companies don't even measure the benefit premium to customers, That is a function of the value customers attribute the product or service minus the price paid, the benefit premium or value add*.
 But economic value customers receive is a little different.
 That's the differential benefit they could enjoy with your product or service, over that which they currently have or which any competitor could provide.
 Simply, put as the value customers need to switch from some other product to yours, estimated as being at least as much value (benefit premium) they are currently receiving plus a 'switching or transfer premium'.
 Customer economic value can be delivered through a wide range of disciplines including: innovation, customer experience, relationships and service.